-All members are given a Member Identification (ID) Card.
+All members are given a member identification (ID) card.
 This card contains important information about your medical benefits.
-If you have not received, or if you have lost your Alliance Member ID Card, please call the Alliance Member Services Department.
-(See the Contact Information List for further information.)
+If you have not received it, or if you have lost your Alliance member ID card, please call the Alliance Member Services Department Monday through Friday, 8 am to 5 pm at 1.510.747.4567 or toll-free at 1.877.932.2738 (TTY 1.800.735.2929 or 711).
 We will send you a new card.

-Please show your Alliance Member ID Card to your provider when you receive medical care or pick up a prescription at the pharmacy.
+Please show your Alliance member ID card to your provider when you receive medical care or pick up a prescription at the pharmacy.

-Only the member may receive medical services using his or her Alliance Member ID Card.
-If a card is used by or for someone other than the member, that person will be billed for services he or she receives.
-If you let someone else use your Member ID Card, the Alliance may terminate or end your coverage.
+Only the member may receive medical services using their Alliance member ID card.
+If a card is used by or for someone other than the member, that person will be billed for services they receive.
+If you let someone else use your Alliance member ID card, the Alliance may terminate or end your coverage.

-Member Rights and Responsibilities
+Member rights and responsibilities

-As an Alliance member, you have the right to:
+As an Alliance member, you have these rights: